VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-elizaveta.md

 After completing and testing the feature, I created a merge request in GitLab.
 This process helped me present my changes to the team for review.
 I learned to write clear descriptions.

 ### Step 5: Code Review and Collaboration
 Through the merge request, I received feedback from my team members.
-This experience showed me the benefits of peer review in catching potential issues.
+This experience showed me the benefits of peer review in catching potential issues, so the code can be improved or changed.

 ### Step 6: Merging and Closing the Issue
 Once the changes were approved, I merged my branch into the main branch.
 I also learned to close the issue in GitLab.

 ## Conclusion
 Implementing the `fall_right.h` file not only enhanced the functionality of our robot dog but also improved my embedded programming and GitLab collaboration skills.